GoogleCloudPlatform/service-extensions/README.md

 *   [Log the value of a query parameter](samples/query_log): Emit a custom variable to Cloud Logging.
 Demonstrate a standard way to parse query string values from the request.
+*   [Rewrite the path using regex](samples/regex_rewrite): Remove a piece of the URI using regex replacement.
+Demonstrate a standard way to use regular expressions, compiling them at plugin initialization.

 # Feature set / ABI